 Navigation

-In abap2UI5, each application is represented by a single ABAP class.
-While you can embed all logic within a single class, it's generally better practice to keep individual classes manageable in size.
-You can achieve this by creating multiple classes that interact with each other, letting you build reusable, generic applications and popups that can be called in various contexts.
+In abap2UI5, each application is a single ABAP class.
+While you can put all logic into one class, it's better practice to keep classes manageable in size.
+By splitting functionality into multiple classes that interact with each other, you can build reusable applications and popups that work across different contexts.

 Cross App Navigation